dpiponi/math-vim/README.md

 Have a look in math.vim for the rest.

-Not that the expressions above won't display correctly if you don't have suitable fonts installed.
+Note that the expressions above won't display correctly if you don't have suitable fonts installed.